-4 Wisconsin Girl Scouts struck and killed by reckless vehicle during highway community clean up
+3 Wisconsin Girl Scouts struck and killed by reckless vehicle during highway community clean up

 LAKE HALLIE, WI (WTVM) - Saturday morning in Chippewa County, Wisconsin a local Girl Scout troop was participating in a community highway clean up when a vehicle swerved into the group killing four and critically injuring another.

-The local Girl Scout group consisted of 5 adults and 7 children who were participating in the cleanup project.
+The local Girl Scout group consisted of five adults and seven children who were participating in the cleanup project.
 All members were wearing green safety vests and were in the ditch, not on the pavement or gravel shoulder at the time of the crash.

-According to Lake Hallie Police, a speeding black truck carrying two people was traveling on the highway when it veered out of its lane, crossing over the center line and left the road entirely into the west side ditch where it struck 5 members of the troop.
+According to Lake Hallie Police, a speeding black truck carrying two people was traveling on the highway when it veered out of its lane, crossing over the center line and left the road entirely into the west side ditch where it struck five members of the troop.
 The truck then fled the scene of the accident.

 Lake Hallie Police and Chippewa paramedics arrived to find 3 young girls and one adult dead, as well as another young girl critically injured.